Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-In addition to these tokens, the underlying application will collect additional information on the context of the encounter known as "metadata" for simulation purposes.
-This can include details such as duration, proximity, time, and location, etc. The metadata can be used to include or exclude different encounters in the simulation phase, allowing the effect of containment measures to be modelled (e.g., restaurant closings, by excluding all encounters that happened in restaurants).
+\begin{tifs_enumerate} \item[{\bf \bfcircled{1} - Token Generation:}] During a physical encounter, participants exchange data via Bluetooth LE to collect anonymous encounter information\iffullversion ~(\fig{fig:token-collection})\fi, similar to contact tracing~\cite{pinkas2021hashomer,hatke2020using}.
+These tokens are stored locally on the users' devices and do not reveal any sensitive information (i.e., identifying information) about the individuals involved.
+In addition to these tokens, the underlying application will collect additional information on the context of the encounter, known as ``metadata" for simulation purposes.
+This varies depending on the underlying instantiation of the protocol and can include details such as duration, proximity, time, and location.
+The metadata can include or exclude different encounters in the simulation phase, allowing the effect of containment measures to be modeled (e.g., restaurant closings by excluding all encounters that happened in restaurants).
 The token generation phase is not dependent on the simulation phase, so no simulation-dependent infection data is exchanged.
 The token generation phase is modelled as an ideal functionality $\funcCollection$ that will be instantiated later in \sect{sec:instan}.